-We detected 473 customers using UserBack and 24 customers with estimated renewals in the next 3 months.
+We detected 487 companies using UserBack and 26 customers with upcoming renewal in the next 3 months.
 The most common industry is Software Development (9%) and the most common company size is 11-50 employees (34%).
-Our methodology involves detecting JavaScript snippets or configurations on customer websites.
+We find new customers by detecting JavaScript snippets or configurations on customer websites.

 Company Characteristics